 - Choose lean cuts of beef, which include sirloin, tenderloin, round, chuck, and shoulder or arm roasts and steaks.

-- Choose lean pork, which include tenderloin, loin, ham, and Canadian bacon.
+- Choose lean pork, which includes tenderloin, loin, ham, and Canadian bacon.

 - Choose lean lamb, which includes tenderloin, chops, and leg.

-- Buy skinless chicken or turkey, or take the skin off.
+- Buy skinless chicken or turkey, or take the skin off before cooking.